hgomez/blog.hgomez.net/content/post/20240702-HugoBlog/index.md

 Quite promising so far 😉

-We'll see next time how bring contents, expose blog in GitHub pages and get a free tracking without GoogleAnalytics.
+In the next part, we'll explore how to migrate your content, publish your blog on GitHub Pages, and set up free website tracking without relying on Google Analytics.